UI/UX Design Trends of 2026: Innovations Shaping Digital Products

 About the Author

 Sanjay Tarani is the Head of Design at DoxAI, helping entrepreneurs and business owners build scalable, user-focused digital products.
 Sanjay has led design system initiatives behind 50+ successful projects and has been recognised with the Website Wizard award.
 Sanjay brings experience from high-growth startup environments, including learning within the Startmate ecosystem, and shares practical insights on design, product strategy, and building profitable apps.
+Connect with Sanjay on LinkedIn.

 Ready to build something great?